rhugman/lumpyrem/README.md

 # Documentation
 Documentation is a work in progress.
-A Jupyter Notebook is provided with simple examples of code functionality.
+[Jupyter Notebooks are provided with simple examples of code functionality](https://github.com/rhugman/lumpyrem/tree/master/examples).

 LUMPREM and utilities are extensively documented.